 - Basic math skills and ability to use a calculator

-- Ability to function independently for a sustainable period of time
+- Ability to function independently for a sustainable period of time (at least 3 hours)

 - Neither has nor exhibits a history of difficult, challenging behavior